 Much like its heroine, I suppose.
 Anyways, I’m sure you’ve heard about it, but Princess Ayako recently made the news by giving up her royal title.
 She, too, fell in love with a commoner.
 For the longest time, I didn’t understand why it was such a big deal for Teresa to fall in love with Mitsuyoshi.
 Why would she have to shirk her duties just because she loves a Japanese man?
 But hey, now it makes sense — now I see why it is such a struggle for Teresa.
 My problem was that I kept seeing her as a European princess, but she is ostensibly a Japanese one.
 I mean, c’mon, there’s no such thing as Larsenburg.
 The girl only hails from Europe, because 1) Japanese stories (anime or otherwise) loves modern western European culture and 2) they needed a good excuse for why Mitsuyoshi wouldn’t recognize her.
 Had she actually been a Japanese princess, this would’ve been a bit too difficult to swallow.
 But hey, turn a European princess into a giant Japanophile and there you go!
 If Princess Ayako has to renounce her royalty for love, I guess it only makes sense that Teresa would have to do the same.

 Second — and this ties into the first problem — the anime wastes far too much time on unnecessary characters.
 The only person who accompanies Mitsuyoshi to Larsenberg is Kaoru.
 None of the other characters matter at all.
 So why devote an entire episode to Pin-senpai and Hinako?
 Why devote an entire episode to Dog-kun and Imouto?
 Why devote an episode to the fucking cat?
 They don’t actually help our main couple get together at all (well, the cat kinda helped).
 Sure, these characters don’t have to do that.
 After all, they have their own stories and their own lives… but do they?
 Because none of the characters I just mentioned have any sort of resolution to their stories whatsoever.
 We see Pin-senpai graduating at the end of the episode, but that’s it.
-Does he and Hinako ever get together.
+Is he going to get together with Hinako at some point?
 Who knows!
 And who cares, apparently, because the story sure doesn’t.
 It’s a loose end that goes nowhere, and that’s exactly what I’m getting at.
 The time we took to establish Pin-senpai as a character could’ve been spent on Mitsuyoshi and Teresa.

 Final grade: C+